merenlab/anvio.org/help/main/programs/anvi-compute-functional-enrichment-in-pan/index.md

                                           &#45;&#45;include&#45;gc&#45;identity&#45;as&#45;function
 </div>

-To output a functional occurrence table, which describes the number of times each of your functional associations occurs in each genome you're looking at, use the `--functional-occurrence-table-output` parameter, like so:
+To generate a functional occurrence table that describes the number of times each functional association occurs in each genome under analysis, use the `--functional-occurrence-table-output` parameter as shown below:

 <div class="codeblock" markdown="1">
 anvi&#45;compute&#45;functional&#45;enrichment&#45;in&#45;pan &#45;p <span class="artifact&#45;n">[pan&#45;db](/help/main/artifacts/pan&#45;db)</span>\